skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## How is this different from earlier integration tests?

-- `integration-test` had Java compile time dependencies to Content Store.
+`integration-test` had Java compile time dependencies to Content Store.

+---

+## How is this different from earlier integration tests?

-- `integration-test` Java compile & run time dependencies on many 3rd party libraries that have changed significantly over the years (notably Apache HttpClient)
+`integration-test` Java compile & run time dependencies on many 3rd arty libraries that have changed significantly over the years notably Apache HttpClient)

 ---